With section 4. Color Maps and Prescription it is possible to:

 - Enter the minimum and maximum index values to set a range:

-By default the Min/Max values are set the same values as the minimum/maximum index values of the data:
+By default the Min/Max values are not set the same values as the minimum/maximum index values of the data.
+The default values are displayed above under Index Map section and, it can be set manually here:

 - To display the pixels that have an index value outside the selected range (Min/Max) with the color of the minimum or maximum selected index values, select the Clamped box.